Rupika17/WeatherForecastApp/README.md

 - The project uses TypeScript for type-safe development and improved tooling.

-- The Redux state management is not included in this basic example.
-You can extend the project by implementing Redux for managing the application's state.
+- The Redux state management is included in this application.

-- API integration is not implemented in this basic example.
-You can add API calls to fetch weather data for the provided city input.
+- API integration implemented Weather Forecast API (e.g. www.weatherapi.com API).

-- The user interface design and user experience can be enhanced by adding styling and layout components.
+- The user interface design and user experience is enhanced by adding styling and layout components.

-Feel free to explore and extend the project as per your requirements.
-If you have any questions or need further assistance, please don't hesitate to contact us.

 Enjoy building your Weather Forecast App!